Caspian Basin, Kazakhstan: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types C and F. It's important that you get the necessary kind.
-The majority of adapters currently being sold are simply plugs and expect your devices to change the voltage themselves.
-If yours can't do that they could get fried.
-This one should be sufficient for most countries.
+A plug adapter that supports outlet types C and F. Be careful to pick the necessary type.
+A lot of adapters currently being sold are just plugs and require your devices to change the voltage themselves.
+If yours can't do that they could burn up.
+This one is sufficent for most areas.

 Make your flight more comfortable with an airplane phone mount